midnightntwrk/midnight-architecture/proposals/0014-snark-upgrade.md

 and keys of a contract.
 Therefore, a forced translation can be implemented by updating verifier keys to describe rules for permitted translation operations inside of a contract, rather than globally for all of Midnight.

-## Desired Result
-Finally, describe what you hope to achieve and how you can evaluate that you have achieved it.